Bergvca/string_grouper/tutorials/tutorial_1.md

 </div>

-### Reduce to rows having duplicate IDs
+### Reduce to unique rows having duplicate IDs

-Finally we reduce the data to a pandas series ready for exporting with one row for each record that has duplicates in the matched row.
+Finally we reduce the data to a pandas series ready for exporting with one row for each record that has any duplicates.

 ```python
 company_dupes = pd.DataFrame(dupes.left_side_id.unique()).squeeze().rename('company_id')